duhyuncho1994/BA2025DUCHO/README.md

 |Random| TTT       | Nearest Neigh. |70   | 7 |280   |  123       |   177       | 41,00%  |104 ms|
 ---

+- By simply setting up the dataset, there is no significant difference in the number of MQs or EQs in the simple DFA regardless of which algorithm is applied.

 ### Relatively complex random dataset.
 This could be similar with Abbadingo dataset.
 - Samples(Trainset) : Samples(Trainset) : 3000, Samples(Testset) : 1500, minLength : 7, maxLength : 15